-The band from Galway that plays a blend of traditional Irish, old-time, and bluegrass music they call Celtgrass.
+The band from Galway plays a blend of traditional Irish, old-time, and bluegrass music they call Celtgrass.

-The banjo has a long, contested, and even controversial history.
-Musicologists now generally agree that an early form of the instrument was first brought to America by enslaved people from west Africa.
+The banjo has a long, contested and even controversial history.
+Musicologists now generally agree that an early form of the instrument was first brought to America by enslaved people from West Africa.
 It was possibly an akonting, a three-stringed instrument with a long neck, mostly associated with Gambia.

 The modern American version of the banjo is credited to Joel Sweeney, who was born in Virginia in 1810.
 He, in turn, probably learned about the instrument from enslaved African Americans.
 Sweeney popularized the playing of the banjo by bringing it over to Europe during his successful tour in the early 1840s.
 In 1844, the “Virginia Minstrels” made it to Ireland.
 In the advance publicity, Sweeney was described as “the original banjo player,” although the Minstrels included Dan Emmet, also a banjo player.
 Other members played the violin, the tambourine, and the bones.
 Their repertoire included “negro melodies,” which they promised would be delivered with “not a shade or trace of vulgarity.”
 The Virginia Minstrels played in Belfast, Dublin, and Cork.
 In the latter, the lord mayor introduced them as “the greatest combination of novelty and talent for years produced in this city.”
 The Minstrels did not make it to Galway.